Rome

 • For repeat visitors: Monti or Piazza del Popolo, to see Rome differently.

-• For families: Avoid Via del Corso (too noisy), prioritise Monti or Quirinale.
+• For families: Avoid Via del Corso (too noisy), favour Monti or Quirinale.

 • For a 100% pedestrian stay: Pantheon, everything is 10 minutes on foot.